Where did you find the inspiration to write Phantom Island?

 Read this blog post here about “entry” books, including the ones that sparked my interest!

 Are you writing any other books or projects?

-I’m also actively working on a teenage spy series which I am seeking representation on… the first book won the Writers’ League of Texas 2019 Manuscript Contest in the YA category… more updates later as things progress in the agent hunt.
+I have the first book of a teenage spy/pilot series which I am trying to make decisions about.
+It won the Writers’ League of Texas 2019 Manuscript Contest in the YA category and one of the scenes took second place in a Scribbler contest, with garnered incredible feedback from an editor.
+More updates will come later as I decide the best way to release that series.
 I’ve played with a few other projects including magical classrooms and fantastical Romeo & Juliet retellings, but they’re on the back burner for now!

 Questions are the root of all answers.